 Credible takeaways

-- A college degree can net significantly more in earnings over time than a high school diploma alone.
+- A college degree can net significantly more in earnings over time than a high school diploma alone, with an average annual salary.

 - Salaries vary widely by degree, with engineering, computer science, and business commanding some of the highest paychecks.

-- Other attributes like work experience, soft skills, and extra technical skills add to the value of a degree, even one with a lower projected salary.
+- Factors like work experience, soft skills, and extra technical skills enhance the value of a degree, even one with a lower projected salary.

-In this guide, we cover what to know about bachelor's degree majors, salaries, and estimating the value of a degree.
+In this guide, we cover what to know about bachelor's degree majors, salaries, and how to estimate the value of a degree.

 Current private student loan rates